makandra/gemika/README.md

 ![Matrix task output](https://raw.githubusercontent.com/makandra/gemika/master/doc/minidusen_test.png)

 Note that there is no task for running all gemfiles in all Ruby versions.
 We had something like this in earlier versions of Gemika and it wasn't as practical as we thought.
 You need to manually switch Ruby versions and re-run `rake matrix:install`.
-We recommend to setup Travis CI (see below) so the entire test matrix is checked after each push.
+We recommend to setup Travis CI to check the entire test matrix after each push, including all Rubies.

 ## Activate Travis CI

-We recommend to setup Travis CI (see below) so the entire test matrix is checked after each push.
+We recommend to setup Travis CI to check the entire test matrix after each push.
 Travis CI will also show the build results on Github's pull request page, helping maintainers decide whether a PR is safe to merge.

 If you plan to use Travis CI, also add a `spec/support/database.travis.yml` with [Travis' default database credentials](https://docs.travis-ci.com/user/database-setup/):